 7 - Dymatize BCAA Complex 2200

-Dymatize's BCAA Complex 2200 leverages the amino acids leucine, isoleucine, valine, and tosses vitamins C and B6 into the mix to bolster not just your pecs but your immune system as well.
+Dymatize's BCAA Complex 2200 leverages the amino acids leucine, isoleucine, valine, and tosses vitamin C and vitamin B6 into the mix to bolster not just your pecs but your immune system as well.

 Vitamin C is a well-known antioxidant that targets the free radicals that undermine cell integrity while B6 helps bolster the effectiveness of even the best BCAAs.

-Taken together these amino acids and nutrients provide a well-balanced package that jacks up your energy levels, increases endurance, strengthens immune response, and ensures you achieve better overall health as well.
+Taken together these alpha amino acids and nutrients provide a well-balanced package that jacked up my energy levels, increases endurance, strengthens immune response, and ensures you achieve better overall health as well.

 - Addresses a wide range of nutritional needs